GaneshPrasad14/kovaimm/README.md

 | `ADMIN_USERNAME` | Admin username | `admin` |
 | `ADMIN_PASSWORD` | Admin password | `admin123` |
 | `PORT` | Server port | `5000` |

+## Image Storage

+Images are stored directly in MongoDB as Base64-encoded strings.
+This ensures:
+- **Persistence**: Images persist across server restarts and deployments
+- **No file system dependency**: Works on ephemeral file systems (Render, Heroku, etc.)
+- **No external service needed**: Uses your existing MongoDB Atlas database
+- **Automatic backup**: Images are backed up with your database

+**Note**: Each image is limited to 5MB.
+Images are automatically converted to Base64 format when uploaded

 ## API Endpoints